 Moroccan-Spiced Vegetarian Stew

 I love one-pot meals because you can get so many ingredients and food groups into one bowl.
-This recipe is easy, quick, and freezes very well.
-The vegetables and chick peas add loads of soluble and insoluble fibre leaving you feeling full and satisfied.
+This recipe is easy and freezes well.
+The vegetables and chick peas add loads of soluble and insoluble fibre, and protein leaving you feeling full and satisfied.
 This stew is rich in beta carotene, vitamin A, potassium, folate, and vitamin C. The spices and herbs used are common to Moroccan cuisine and also carry a host of antioxidants.
 With so much colour, you know it's a good thing!

 Experiment with local legumes!
 After all, Saskatchewan produces over 80% of Canada's chick pea and lentil crops.

 (If you're not a vegetarian, optional to add 1 cooked chicken breast cut into cubes).

 1 tbsp extra virgin olive oil

 2 cups sweet potato, peeled & chopped into cubes

 1 tsp cumin

 1/2 tsp turmeric